 The new release StableNet® 11 offers important usability and performance enhancements.

 On this page you can get a quick overview of all of the important changes and improvements to the industry-leading Automated Network & Service Management solution.

 For increased convenience and ease of use, we have created a new web-based portal, called “StableNet® Portal”.
 This will allow users to simply log in and have instant access to their StableNet® installation online.

-All of the features from the old Web Portal have been ported over, along with an ever-increasing list of features such as:
+Many of the features from the old Web Portal have been already ported over, along with an ever-increasing list of features such as: